makeabilitylab/physcomp/arduino/potentiometers.md

 ### Making your own lo-fi potentiometer

-Inspired by [Jeff's video](https://vimeo.com/76442431), I made my own potentiometer using paper, a 12B pencil, and, for the wiper, cardboard and a paper clip.
-You could try something similar.
-Note: in this video, only two terminals (or legs) of the potentiometer are used: an outer leg and the wiper (or signal) leg.
-In this configuration, the potentiometer acts as **rheostat** or a two-terminal variable resistor.
+Inspired by [Jeff's video](https://vimeo.com/76442431), we also made my own potentiometer using paper, a 12B pencil, and, for the wiper, cardboard and a paper clip.
 You should try something like this too!

 <iframe width="736" height="414" src="https://www.youtube.com/embed/NRlJbuj5jr4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Exercises
 - Try to use the slide potentiometer (also in your kits)